UK arms exports delayed ‘for up to six months’ due to Brexit

 “Ministers need to get a grip and ensure they get export licenses out to business as soon as possible.”

-A trade department spokesperson told Politico – which first reported on the hold-ups – that the ECJU “processes license applications as quickly as possible, striving to conclude 70 percent of standard individual export license applications within 20 working days and 99 percent within 60 working days”.
+A trade department spokesperson told Politico – which first reported on the hold-ups – that the ECJU “processes license applications as quickly as possible, striving to conclude 70 per cent of standard individual export license applications within 20 working days and 99 percent within 60 working days”.

 The spokesperson added: “Due to the robustness of our export controls regime, some destinations remain more challenging and will take longer than our target times to complete.”